-Refugees arriving in the U.S. have spent an average of 17 years in a refugee camp.
-In camps, healthcare access is limited.
-In order to ensure that refugees are healthy enough to become fully-contributing members of our community, the Institute has developed an array of medical services for refugees.
+In refugee camps, health care access is often limited.
+In order to ensure that refugees are healthy enough to become fully contributing members of our community, the Institute has developed an array of medical services.

 Extended Case Management